 Fish n Grill

-If you’re walking past Fish n Grill you’ll find Damian Curtian’s Squid sculpture made out of Wood carving.
+If you’re walking past Fish n Grill you’ll find Lorraine Meinke’s Bill sculpture made out of ranku clay.

 Toorak Medical Centre

-On level 1 in the Toorak Medical Centre window you’ll find Janice Whetton’s, Eleanor – The Good Wife of Bath made out of Bronze.
+On level 1 in the Toorak Medical Centre window you’ll find Olivia O’Connor’s, Rising Tides made out of timber, stone, stainless steel and paint.

 TOK H Corporate Centre

-Up on level 1 near the TOK Corporate Centre you will see Yinghong Li’s, See no Evil, Speak no Evil, Hear no Evil made from ceramic.
+Up on level 1 near the TOK Corporate Centre you will see Robert Neeson’s, Mello Cello made from bronze P/C steel and timber.

-You will also see Yvonne George’s, Kookaburra, sculpture created with steel.
+You will also see Timothea Jewell’s, Missing Link, sculpture created with aluminium and P/C paint.

 Care Family Dental

-On level 1 at Care Family Dental you can find Alexander Esnarro Santafe’s, Bark In the Dark made out of concrete, oxide.
+On level 1 at Care Family Dental you can find Michael Eather’s, One, two, three (skin in the game) made out of bronze.

 Toorak Village Podiatry